develop-me/bootcamp--week-03--programming-fundamentals/exercises/02/02-advanced/README.md

     console.log(even(2)); // true
     ```

-2) Finish the tricksy challenges from earlier if you haven't already.
+2) Finish the tricksy exercises from earlier if you haven't already.
 Then, use function composition to break them up into smaller functions.
 You may find you've written some of them already!

-## Tricksy Challenges
+## Tricksy Exercises

 Create a new file for each challenge.
 Copy the provided code and then add your own code in the `// ... your function here` bit.